Lukoh/WeatherBox/README.md

 ## Notice
 Please visit to [MyLocation App](https://github.com/Lukoh/MyLocation) if you'd like to know how to get my current locations's information using Google LocationServices.

+This App is going to be done by ends of this weekend.